Natural Sciatica Treatments

 If you have sciatica, you don’t need me to tell you how painful it can be.
 Indeed, the very definition of sciatica is nerve pain in your sciatic nerve, which travels from your lower back down both your legs.
 However, if you’re dealing with a flare-up, that doesn’t mean you have to suffer in silence.
 There are a number of methods that I’ve found that treat sciatica extremely well—including one that’s the closest thing to a miracle cure I’ve seen for any condition, anywhere.
 But we’ll get to that.
 First, let’s figure out if you’re dealing with sciatica or not.

-How Can I Tell If I Have Sciatica?
+How To Diagnose If I Have Sciatica?

 Unfortunately, not a whole lot is known about sciatica.
 We often don’t know exactly what kicks it off, what makes it worse, or what the root issue is.
 In fact, sciatica isn’t a true medical diagnosis, but more of a catch-all term for nerve pain that can be caused by multiple issues.